 CNBC's Jackie DeAngelis discusses the day's activity in the commodities markets.
-Oil was down again today, as the commodity free fall continues.
-OPEC cut its 2015 demand projection and the Saudis ask why they should cut production.
+Oil was down again today, as the spread between WTI and Brent narrowed.
+OPEC announced it would still not cut production.

 CNBC's Jackie DeAngelis reports the latest data on natural gas inventories.